 Slowly return to normal use of the arm on the side of the surgery.

 Protect your hand and arm from infection.
 Wash your hands often.
 And wear gloves when cleaning or gardening.

-Do exercises to help prevent swelling and improve circulation.
-For example, squeeze a rubber ball with your hand.
+Do exercises as instructed to help prevent swelling and improve circulation.
+For example, you may be told to squeeze a rubber ball with your hand.

 Cough, pain in the chest or calf, or shortness of breath

 Increased pain, warmth, swelling, or redness near the surgical site

 Swelling in your hand, arm, or chest that gets worse or does not get better after surgery

 Know what problems to watch for and when you need to call your healthcare provider.
 Also be sure you know how to get help after office hours and on weekends and holidays.